-Kiran can be reached via email.
+This position can be reached via email.

-Dan can be reached via email.
+Dave can be reached via email.

 I grew up in Saint Clair Shores and have lived in Michigan my whole life.
 I live in Farmington Hills with my Wife Wendy, our dog Kacey, and our cat Simon.
 I graduated from Walsh College back in 1989 and have a BBA with a major in Computer Information Systems.
 I currently work for Toronto Dominion Auto Finance as a business process analyst.
 I visited most of Michigan’s tourist spots in my youth and enjoy camping, backpacking, gardening, canoeing, scuba diving, skiing, and almost any other outdoor activity.
 In my 24 years with Solar I have backpacked the Bruce Peninsula, rock climbed at Rattlesnake Provincial Park, shot white water rapids on the New River and in the Grand Canyon, ridden horses in Mexico, visited Machu Picchu, hiked the Inca trail, visited castles and skied in Austria, travelled the Amazon river, and visited grass islands on Lake Titicaca.
 The people you meet and the things you do with Solar will be with you forever.